Azouu/Kajika/CUSTOMIZATION.md

 	}
 };
 ```
-* What happens when many options overlap ?
+### What happens when many options overlap ?
 There will be many cases when an element will verify many criteria.
-The options can overlap if you put the same keys in the options object.
-In this case, the **LAST** that have been added to the object will be applied.
+The options can overlap if you have similar keys in the options object.

-Priority orders :
+##### Priority orders
 In a "nodes" or "relations" value object, you can customize by ID (entityID or relationID), attribute value (attributeMap), or type.
-If you specify the same keys in the options object, the priority order for applying the options is :
+If you specify similar keys in the options object, the priority order for applying the options is :
-ID > attributeMap > type.
-If 2 or more criteria are verified in the attributeMap sub-object, the last that is specified is proritary.
+**ID > attributeMap > type**.
+However, if 2 or more criteria are verified in the attributeMap sub-object, the **last** is proritary.

-Example 4:
+###### Example 4: Priority orders for applying the `color` option
  ```javascript
 var defaultOptions = {
 	nodes  : {